brendanmurty/pinboard-react-client/readme.md

 cp .env.example .env
 ```

-Then set the appropriate values for the variables in the `.env` file.
+Then set the appropriate configuration values for the application in the `.env` file.

 ## Development